symbolicdata/symbolicdata.github.io/CASN.markdown

 The main challenge to get a Social Network running is to "turn passive users into active ones".

-We maintain personal information about SD People, in particular *passive users*, in the RDF Graph <http://symbolicdata.org/Data/People/> as **foaf:Person** instances with URI structure <symbolicdata.org/data/Person/LastName_Initials> and predicates
+We maintain personal information about SD People, i.e., potentially active users, in the RDF Graph <http://symbolicdata.org/Data/People/> as **foaf:Person** instances with URI structure <symbolicdata.org/Data/Person/LastName_Initials> and predicates

 -   foaf:name - a string "FirstName LastName" (required)
 -   foaf:homepage - a link to the homepage (optional)